 You can digitally download or order your Charter certificate at any point after it is earned.

-- When does the Charter certificate period start for localized exams?
+- When does the Charter certificate period start for localised exams?

 - I have heard that Microsoft sponsors an Elevate America veterans initiative to help our country's veterans and their spouses acquire the skills and resources that they need to be successful in today's workplace.
 What is this initiative?

-Through this initiative, Microsoft convenes a coalition of public, private, and nonprofit organizations that are interested in contributing expertise, cash, and in-kind resources to help U.S. veterans and their spouses build the skills and access the resources that they need to be successful in today's workforce.
+Through this initiative, Microsoft convenes a coalition of public, private and non-profit organisations that are interested in contributing expertise, cash and in-kind resources to help U.S. veterans and their spouses build the skills and access the resources that they need to be successful in today's workforce.

 Accessing the benefits and exams dashboard

 - How do I qualify for access to the benefits and exams dashboard?

 The benefits and exams dashboard is available if you have passed a Microsoft qualified exam.
 It provides customised resources specific to your achievements and certifications.

 - How do I access the Microsoft Certification benefits and exams dashboard for the first time?